Après: Post-slopes debauchery. Bring on the shot ski! Lots of buzzed people dancing around in ski gear eating chili.

 . . . . . . .

-Green Circle: The trail that is mostly open with no obstacles other than people slowly perusing across the whole width of the trail at nominal speeds.
+Green Circle: The trail that is mostly open with no obstacles other than people slowly perusing across the whole width of the trail like sloths crossing a roadway.

 . . . . . . .